TomTomB/OMImage/README.md

 4. Adjust the `config.ts` file inside the `src` directory to your liking
 5. Run `npm start`

 The output will be saved inside the `out` folder.
-By default `webp` & `jpeg` versions will be created in different sizes